slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Spend your time in the company of geniuses, sages, children and books."
 -- Naval Ravikant [1974]*

-> *"Brothers love each other when they are equally rich."
--- Unknown *

 > *"Hard truth: most people don’t want you to be the best version of yourself.
 They want you to be the version of you that’s best for them."
 -- skylarromines@x*